Simularia/medea/README.md

 - `windinput.csv` and `postbin.dat` for meteorology.

 ## Meteorological input file
-The meteorological file, specified in the toml configuration file with the field `windinputfile`, can be in the form '.csv' with datetime in the following format:
+The meteorological file, specified in the toml configuration file with the field `windInputFile`, can be in the form '.csv' with datetime in the following format:
 ```
 date,ws,wd,stabclass,z
 2019-01-01T00:00:00Z,4.32,111,B,10